andyclymer/Tilt-Typeface/README.md

 Tilt is a family of type inspired by the dimensional lettering found in storefront signage, designed by Andy Clymer.
 It’s comprised of three related variable font styles that you might find in a shop window —

 - **Tilt Neon**, mimics the construction of neon tube lettering,
-- **Tilt Prism**, is based on prismatic lettering, cast or cut in a material, and,
+- **Tilt Prism**, is based on prismatic lettering, cast or cut in a material,
 - **Tilt Warp**, resembles peeling vinyl stickers.

 ![Tilt family overview](/images/Tilt-Family.png?raw=true "Tilt family overview")